Language reference

 include <*|identifier|expression> [*|identifier|expression...]

-Elements can either be specified using individual identifiers, the wildcard identifier (*), or a property expression.
+Elements can either be specified using individual identifiers, the wildcard identifier (*) or an element expression.
 Please note that including elements will also include the relationships between those elements.

 The wildcard identifier (*) operates differently depending upon the type of diagram, as follows: